Alice0Rose/RoseUtilitiesASE/README.md

 Parenting is tough, so let someone else do it!

-The Dino Daycare takes care of your baby dinos while you're busy adventuring.
-Not only does it feed baby dinos, it also claims them for you when they are born!
-Additionally, it can be trained to only claim dinos of a specific species, and cull unnamed babies that are below a certain level.
-As a bonus on top of all of that, it can even imprint them if given Rare Flowers; all thanks to the built-in Procoptodon and its caring, nurturing nature.
+The Dino Daycare takes care of your baby dinos while you're busy adventuring!
+Not only does it feed and imprint baby dinos, but it also claims them for you when they are born.
+On top of that, it can be filtered to cull unwanted babies below a certain level, taking care of one of the more gruesome sides of dino parenting.
+All of this is thanks to the built-in Procoptodon and its naturally nurturing, but firm, instincts.

 *Usage waves right to complain on how dinos are raised and taught*